baking-bad/tezos-unity-game/DOCUMENTATION.md

 | Acceleration | Space      |
 | Pause menu   | Esc        |

-Once in 4 seconds player can use acceleration, cooldown displays in #2.
-Current player HP displays on top left corner (#3).
-There's a certain chance of falling out some drop after killing a mob: additional HP, shield (damage immunity) and various ammo.
-Additionally, to common creeps at every 10 waves Boss will be spawned - mega creep with increased HP, current level of which you can see on #4.
-After killing a boss, there's a chance on drop another more powerful weapons and NFT.
-All NFT's are [FA2](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) tokens and has their own different drop chances, because all of them can enhance player in-game stats.
-For example Armor reduces the damage received by the player by 10%.
-Here is the full list of all available NFT's with their drop chances:
+Once every 4 seconds, the player can use acceleration; its cooldown displays in #2.
+The current player's HP appears in the top left corner (#3).
+After killing a mob, sometimes a powerup appears: additional HP, shield (damage immunity), and various ammo.
+Additionally, at every 10 waves a boss is spawned - a mega creep with increased HP, the current level of which you can see on #4.

+After killing a boss, there's a chance that more powerful gear drops.
+This gear is represented by Tezos [FA2](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) tokens and each has their own different drop chances, because all of them can enhance player in-game stats in different ways.
+For example, armor reduces the damage received by the player by 10%.
+Here is the full list of all available tokens with their drop chances:

 | Token      | Type      |                                    Description                                     |                   Drop chance |
 |------------|-----------|:----------------------------------------------------------------------------------:|------------------------------:|